 Tell us about yourself

-Your answer to this question should demonstrate why your skills and experience make you the right candidate for the job.
-When you answer, start with a short overview of your current career level before discussing your professional beginnings and what you would like to achieve in the future.
+Your answer to this question demonstrates why your skills and experience make you the right candidate for the job.
+When you answer, start with a short overview of your current career level before discussing your professional beginnings and accomplishments and what you want to achieve in the future.

 Example: “I have worked for my current organization for three years and earned a promotion to team leader last year.
 Before that, I earned a bachelor's degree from City University of New York and a certification in business management from Ashworth College.
 I intend to use my ambition and experience to fulfill my goal of becoming an executive for a mission-driven organization.”

 Interviewers often raise this question to differentiate you from other applicants.
 When you answer, discuss what makes you a unique candidate and how you stand apart from the competition.
 Start by mentioning background details and past accomplishments that relate to the job opening before highlighting a single aspect that makes you a strong candidate.

 Example: “My high-level problem solving and critical thinking skills are ideal for this position, and my leadership experience has prepared me for this advanced role.
 The marketing industry award I won last month demonstrates my dedication to success in the workplace.”